MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 feeding you a ton of material about a specific language and framework in a short period of time, all with convenient, 24-hour roadside assistance.
 You’re paying for the benefit of not getting stuck for too long on anything.
-And also for a nice big buffet of curriculum (so that you don't have to wonder about whether you're spending your time wisely or not.)
+And also for a nice big buffet of curated curriculum (so that you don't have to wonder about whether you're spending your time wisely or not.)

 Another way they function is that they can help you place a